ArneCL/BlogPosts/javascript-xmlhttprequest.md

 title: Javascript: Using XMLHTTPRequest
 tags: javascript

-Here's a utility method that you can use to simply use http requests:
+Here's a utility method to simply make http requests.
 You use it like this:

 ```
 http_request("http://your_url.com/service_url", {